iboB/ibob.github.com/_posts/2025-02-18-weirdest-msvc-asan-bug.md

 excerpt: ... and quite likely a compiler bug as well
 ---

-So, using an address sanitizer is in most cases very beneficial.
+Using an address sanitizer is in most cases very beneficial.
 Ever since MSVC got one, I've used it in my build pipeline to, erm... varying success.
 At first it did have its fair share of issues and was not really applicable in production, but for the past several years, I've actually had little to no problems with it.

-Today I got hit by the weirtest one, though.
+Today I got hit by the weirtest one.

 This is the repro:

 ```c++
 #include <memory>
 #include <type_traits>

 template <typename stream>
 struct io {
     io(stream) : b(false) {}
     alignas(64) bool b;
 };

 int main() {
     auto pi = std::make_unique<int>(543);
     using iio = io<int>;